gdhebling/photographer-portfolio/readme.md

 **Performance:** <br />
 ✔ Study about website optimization and performance to reduce loading time. <br />
 ➡ Website images downsized to optimize load time. **Result**: **Google Lighthouse's Audit Score** went from 65 to 75.
+➡ Still looking for other ways to optimize load time.

 ## That's it!
 Thanks for reading! 😀 <br />